isomerpages/mlaw-acd/_information-for-regulated-dealers/0-registration.md

 * **There is no disadvantage to registering now.** Even if you register today, the validity of your Certificate of Registration will only start after **9 October 2019**.<sup>2</sup>
 <br>

-The public may assess the [List of Registered Dealers](https://acd.mlaw.gov.sg/list-of-registered-dealers/).
+The public may access the [List of Registered Dealers](https://acd.mlaw.gov.sg/list-of-registered-dealers/).

 <style type="text/css">
 .tg  {border-collapse:collapse;border-spacing:0;}